AlanLCarleton/L3-T-5/WasteStation/SensorControls/readme.txt

 Arduino relate things are found in this directory

-"ArduinoCode" contains some test experiments with sensors and actuators that will be used.
+"ArduinoCode" contains Arduino code for recieving and triggering data from the sensors and actuators.
 "arduinoToRpi4V2.png" is the Arduino setup required to run these tests

-***NEW***
-The folder "mainV2" contains test code for testing the waste station in operation (i.e. components run in sequence) Running these tests is the same process as mentioned below.
+The folder "mainV3" contains code for running the waste station in operation (i.e. components run in sequence) The Python script "runStation.py" is used to call the Arduino to perform operations

 Features:
-	- Test reading data from ultrasonic sensor, then sending data to ThingSpeak.
-This test runs for around 18s and writes to ThingSpeak every 5s.
+	- Reading data from ultrasonic sensor, then sending data to ThingSpeak.
-	- Test reading data from ThingSpeak channel.
-This test runs for around 18s and reads from ThingSpeak every 5s.
-	- Test the stepper motor.
-Rotates the stepper motor clockwise and anti-clockwise.
-	- Test the servo.
-Rotates the servo arm.
+		- Data is read and sent before user drops item in station's bin.
+		- Data is read and sent after user drops item in station's bin.
+	- Stepper motor rotates the internal funnel to line up to selected bin.
+	- Servo motor rotates to open and close the station's lid.

 How to run:
 	The "ArduinoCode" folder contains the Arduino related files.
-	1. In the "main" folder (inside ("ArduinoCode"), open "Main.ino" with Arduino IDE
+	1. In the "mainV3" folder (inside ("ArduinoCode"), open "Main.ino" with Arduino IDE
 	2. Load the file to the Arduino.
 The Arduino should be setup similarly to "arduinoToRpi4V2.png"
-	3. With Python3, run "testArduinoCode.py" that's found back in the "ArduinoCode" directory
+	3. With Python3, import "runStation.py" that's found back in the "ArduinoCode" directory 3.1.	"blankTestScript.py" contains an example of this usage 3.2.
+In "runStation.py" on line 128, '/dev/ttyACM0' might needs to be changed.
-	4. You should now see a menu a the Python console.
-Follow the prompts to test which component.
+				This is the port that the Arduino board is connected to.
+				For example, if the board is connected to ACM1, then it should be '/dev/ttyACM1'
+	4. Now you're ready to call the functions found in "runStation.py" 4.1.
+To quickly test the system, you can run the function 'testStation' 4.2.	'activateStation' is the function you need to call for triggering the Arduino

 Sources: